We can all speak. We speak everyday to our colleagues, our teams, our partners and our friends. It feels natural and words come easy.

 Why does it happen?

-You never really considered how your listeners look at your topic, what they know already and why they should care to listen now.
+It might be you are so deep in the topic that you never really considered how your listeners look at your topic, what they know already, and why they should care to listen.

 What should you do instead

 Get into your audience’s mind when you prepare.
+What do they know about the topic already?
+Why is the topic important and relevant to them?
+What do they feel about it?
 Or even better, ask them directly and find out why they care about your idea.

 5. Giving too much info